go to DLTK's Homepage

 An adult can pre-do the first three steps to make 10 to 20 squares for the kids to make into paper snowflakes.

-We like to make smaller (5x5 ish) paper snowflakes instead of great big ones.
-In order to do this, fold a piece of white paper or construction paper in half and cut down the fold so you have two smaller rectangles.
+snowflakes instead of great big ones.
+In order to do this, fold a piece of white paper or construction paper in half and cut down the fold so you

-Turn each rectangle into a square.
-Fold your paper down and all the way across to make a triangle with a bit hanging over.
+your paper down and all the way across to make a triangle with a bit hanging over.

 Note: Origami paper comes in appropriately sized squares and you can get winter patterns during the season at many craft stores.
-This is an alternative to making your own squares (but I'm "thrifty" so I always make my own *grin*)
+This is an Alternative to making your own squares (but I'm "thrifty" so I always make my own *grin*)

 Now that we have a square, let's make a snowflake!